Shoontaro/CommandTodoApp/README.md

 add "new task"

-// Updating and deleting tasks update 1 "Buy groceries and cook dinner" delete 1
+// Updating and deleting tasks update 1 "task was update" delete 1

 // Marking a task as in progress or done